Fayetteville seeks input for plotting path forward for parks

-FAYETTEVILLE -- It'll take more money, staff, land, programs and facilities to have the city's parks system keep up with the demands of its population.
+FAYETTEVILLE -- It will take more money, staff, land, programs and facilities to have the City of Fayetteville parks system keep up with the demands of its population.

 The City Council hired the consultants for $185,739.
 Work on the plan began in January of last year.